opynfinance/GammaProtocol/docs/contracts-documentation/pricers/ChainLinkPricer.md

 - `getPrice() (external)`

-- `setExpiryPriceToOralce(uint256 _expiryTimestamp, uint256 _roundId) (external)`
+- `setExpiryPriceInOracle(uint256 _expiryTimestamp, uint256 _roundId) (external)`

 ### Function `constructor(address _asset, address _aggregator, address _oracle) public`

 #### Parameters:

-- `_asset`: the asset type that this pricer help relay
+- `_asset`: asset that this pricer will get a price for

-- `_aggregator`: the ChainLink aggregator contract for this asset
+- `_aggregator`: Chainlink aggregator contract for the asset

-- `_oracle`: the Opyn Oracle contract address.
+- `_oracle`: Opyn Oracle address

 ### Function `getPrice() → uint256 external`

-get live price for the asset.
+get the live price for the asset

-overides the getPrice function in OpynPricerInterface.
+overides the getPrice function in OpynPricerInterface

 #### Return Values:

-- price of asset scaled by 1e8
+- price of the asset in USD, scaled by 1e8

-### Function `setExpiryPriceToOralce(uint256 _expiryTimestamp, uint256 _roundId) external`
+### Function `setExpiryPriceInOracle(uint256 _expiryTimestamp, uint256 _roundId) external`

-Set the expiry price to the oracle
+set the expiry price in the oracle

+a roundId must be provided to confirm price validity, which is the first Chainlink price provided after the expiryTimestamp

 #### Parameters:

-- `_expiryTimestamp`: the expiry want to send
+- `_expiryTimestamp`: expiry to set a price for

-- `_roundId`: the first roundId after expiry
+- `_roundId`: the first roundId after expiryTimestamp